 The best part of this shrimp tempura roll is the topping: a slice of escolar and a crust of torched parmesan cheese.
 This preparation could even make a styrofoam packing peanut taste good.

-A battered and fried sushi roll kind of sounds like a blasphemous grease trap.
-This one is light and crispy, filled with tangy miso-marinated fish inside, and topped with a spicy red sauce.
+A battered and fried sushi roll kind of sounds like it could be a blasphemous grease trap.
+This one is light and crispy instead, filled with tangy miso-marinated fish, and topped with a spicy red sauce.

 We like Kiriba’s combination of minced tuna, tobiko, finely chopped green onions, and a heavy drizzle of spicy mayo.
-It’s on the saltier side, so try a bite before dunking in soy sauce.
+It's fine, but we prefer other versions around Seattle that don't have so much mayonnaise.